-This ASHP-accredited pharmacy practice (PGY1) residency provides opportunity for the resident to enhance his or her ability to provide effective pharmaceutical care in a wide variety of settings.
+This ASHP-accredited pharmacy practice (PGY1) residency is accredited and conducted through Sharp Chula Vista Medical Center.
+This residency provides an opportunity for the resident to enhance his or her ability to provide effective pharmaceutical care in a wide variety of settings.
 While Sharp Chula Vista Medical Center serves as the home base of the residency program, residents also complete their learning experiences at Sharp Memorial Hospital and other Sharp HealthCare hospitals.

 Through this health care system residency approach, the resident obtains pharmacy experience in multiple diverse patient care settings.
-Unique and distinctive training may include: emergency medicine, transitions of care, inpatient pain management, critical care, NICU, infectious disease, oncology, nutritional and metabolic support, geriatrics, hospital administration, health care system administration, anticoagulation, psychiatry and women's studies.
+Unique and distinctive training may include: emergency medicine, transitions of care, critical care, NICU, infectious disease, oncology, nutritional and metabolic support, safe medication practices, infectious diseases, advanced critical care/trauma, psychiatry, and specialty pharmacy.

 Residents work under the mentorship of pharmacy resident advisors and preceptors.
 This program enables the resident to improve communication and leadership skills with health care professionals, pharmacy students and patients.
 The resident participates in the development of his or her own residency plan, which reflects their interests and builds upon their previous experiences.
 Upon successful completion of our program, residents will be equipped with the knowledge to become an asset to the pharmacy community.

 Learn more about each Sharp HealthCare facility:

 - Sharp Mary Birch Hospital for Women & Newborns

 - Sharp Mesa Vista Hospital